Bansko, Bulgaria - One of the best places to live in Europe for expats

 Bansko, Bulgaria

 Now that we’ve explored Lisbon, Portugal, let’s move on to Bansko, Bulgaria.
-If you’re looking for a city in Europe that offers the best value for your money, Bansko is definitely worth considering.
+If you’re looking for a European city that offers the best value for your money, Bansko is worth considering.

-It may not be as well-known as some of the more expensive cities in Europe, but it is one of the best cities in Europe for expats seeking affordability and quality of life.
+Although it may not be as well-known as some of the more expensive cities in Europe, it is one of the best cities in Europe for expats seeking affordability and a high quality of life.

 Best Places to live Europe - Bansko Bulgaria